tobby2002/bitcoin_node_tools/README.md

 This repository's purpose is to store a few useful tools for users running Bitcoin Nodes.

+For now, there is only one application, LogReader, but the goal is to gradually create a few modules that make it easier to run and monitor a full bitcoin node.

 LogReader - remote monitoring of debug.log file
 --------------------------------------------------
 Log Reader monitors the debug.log file and generates a webpage like the one belos.